-Kerry Diotte has dedicated more than three decades of his life to public service, first as an award-winning journalist, then as an Edmonton City councillor and now as Member of Parliament for Edmonton Griesbach.
+Kerry Diotte has dedicated more than three decades of his life to public service, first as an award-winning journalist, then as an Edmonton City councillor and most recently as Conservative Member of Parliament for Edmonton Griesbach from 2015-2021.

-Kerry is a member of the Canadian Parliament’s Standing Committee on Foreign Affairs and International Development.
+In the 43rd Parliamentary session, Kerry was a member of the Standing Committee on Foreign Affairs and International Development.

 Born in Sault Ste.
 Marie, Ontario and educated at Ottawa’s Carleton University, Kerry enjoyed a long and successful career as a journalist, working in radio, TV, magazines and newspapers.